-Performances, festivals, public art projects (proposed mural or other public art projects must be reviewed and discussed with Arts, Culture & Tourism staff prior to submission of an application), film, apprenticeships, workshops or training.
+Performances, productions, festivals, film, public art projects (proposed mural or other public art projects must be reviewed and discussed with Arts, Culture & Tourism staff prior to submission of an application), arts-focused apprenticeships, arts-focused workshops or training.

 City of New Haven Departments, Agencies, Commissions or the Board of Education are not eligible to apply.
 The proposed activities must take place in New Haven.
 Note: Youth groups submitting proposals must have an adult adviser.